mcsee/Software-Design-Articles/Articles/Theory/The Evil Power of Mutants/readme.md

 ## Times are changing

 We are going to continue the previous example focusing on the date on which said the transaction was made.
-In the real world, a date represents a day on an arbitrary calendar.
+In the real-world, a date represents a day on an arbitrary calendar.

 ![Walking Dates](Walking%20Dates.jpg)